Megan Rapinoe says women's teams cannot win without gay players after USA beat France

 "But for me, to be gay and fabulous, during Pride Month at the World Cup, is nice."

-While Rapinoe was the star of the show in Paris on Friday, she admitted the US were not at their best despite seeing off France.
+While Rapinoe was the star of the show at the Parc des Princes on Friday, she admitted the US were not at their best despite seeing off France.

 She said: "We didn't have the best night on the ball but defensively, the willingness and the discipline to do what we did was impressive.